lucidrains/lie-transformer-pytorch/README.md

 ## Lie Transformer - Pytorch (wip)

 Implementation of <a href="https://arxiv.org/abs/2012.10885">Lie Transformer</a>, Equivariant Self-Attention, in Pytorch.
-May need this for Alphafold2
+Only the SE3 version will be present in this repository, as it may be needed for Alphafold2 replication.

 ## Citations